MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 This article uses the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx) and other resources from the Cloud Adoption Framework to capture the strategic impact of Azure Virtual Desktop cloud adoption.

-## Reasons to move a Azure Virtual Desktop platform to the cloud
+## Reasons to move to an Azure Virtual Desktop platform in the cloud

 Azure Virtual Desktop is an influential platform, and organizations have several motivations to adopt Azure Virtual Desktop in the cloud.
 When an organization considers a cloud strategy for Azure Virtual Desktop, the following motivations tend to shape cloud adoption plans: